emmaopper/emmaopper.github.io/_pages/research.md

 **Current Research Areas**

 These are areas of research I am actively working on!
-For a comprehensive list of previous work, please see
+For a comprehensive list of previous work, please see the CV page.